-Deborah has been an EcoFarm junkie since 2003 and worked here since 2013.
-When she's not leveraging communications to advance ecological agriculture she is with her son in tow.
+Deborah's interest in agriculture took root at UC Santa Cruz where she earned her BA in Environmental Studies with an emphasis in Sustainable Agriculture & Agroecology.
 Bilingual in Spanish and Portuguese, Deborah has worked with the Agriculture & Land-Based Training Association (ALBA), Multinational Exchange for Sustainable Agriculture (MESA), Community Agroecology Network (CAN), and Awe Sum Organics.
 She serves on the Board of Directors of the Santa Cruz Community Farmers’ Markets and has served on the California Department of Food & Agriculture's Certified Farmers’ Market Advisory Committee and the California Food & Justice Coalition.

 Dina has been involved with EcoFarm in some capacity for the past thirty years.
 She served on the Board of Directors for ten years and has been part of the planning committee for twenty five years.
 Dina is the founder of BluDog Consulting, a company that teaches beginning farmers basic marketing and sales techniques both one on one an in a classroom setting.
 Clients include Multicultural Exchange of Sustainable Agriculure (MESA), Agriculture and Land-Based Training Association (ALBA), Center for Land-Based Learning, and a host of farmers and businesses.